Province of Agrigento: Wine production

-The province is well known for its vineyards and wines.
+Viticulture produces fine wines, including Inzolia and Marsala, and sparkling wines, all distinctive and driving forces for a rather depressed economy.
 The total area covered by vineyards in 1984 was almost triple to that in 1949.
 During this period Marsala based wine merchants used the grapes produced in the province to produce Marsala wine.
 In 1984 the local government passed a law that regulated this practice.
 Around three-quarters of the Sicilian land devoted to growing Fiano grapes is in the province.
 Some of the important municipalities known for their vineyards include Sambuca di Sicilia, Menfi, and Santa Margherita di Belice.